 - Is less likely to cause irregular bleeding than are oral combination hormone birth control pills

-- Delivers a smaller amount of hormones throughout the body than some other types of contraceptives do, which may reduce the risk of side effects
+- Delivers a smaller level of hormones throughout the body than do some other types of contraceptives, which may reduce the risk of side effects

-NuvaRing isn't appropriate for everyone, however.
-Your health care provider may discourage use of NuvaRing if:
+NuvaRing isn't appropriate for everyone.
+Your health care provider may discourage use of NuvaRing if you:

-- You're older than age 35 and smoke
+- Are older than age 35 and smoke

-- You're sensitive to any components of NuvaRing
+- Are sensitive to any components of NuvaRing

-- You have diabetes with complications related to your blood vessels
+NuvaRing also isn't recommended if you have certain health conditions, including: Diabetes with complications related to your blood vessels

-- You have a history of breast, uterine or liver cancer
+- A history of breast, uterine or liver cancer, or other liver disease

-In addition, tell your health care provider if you have:
+In addition, tell your health care provider if you smoke or have:

 - A history of toxic shock syndrome

 - Any condition that makes you susceptible to vaginal irritation